lartisan/laravel-facebook-data-deletion/README.md

 ];
 ```

+> **How the config wires everything together**
+>
+> The package reads these two class names at runtime and binds them to their contracts via Laravel's service container.
+You never call these classes directly — they are automatically injected by the framework:
+>
+> - `resolver` → injected into the package's controller to look up the subject model from the Meta App-Scoped ID.
+> - `deletion_handler` → injected into the `ProcessFacebookDataDeletionRequest` job to carry out the actual deletion or anonymization.
+>
+> All you need to do is create the two classes described below and set their fully-qualified class names in this config file.

 ### Configuring the User model and Facebook ID field

 The package does not hardcode a user model or a `facebook_id` column.
 Instead, you configure a resolver class that knows how to map the Meta App-Scoped ID to the model you want to delete or anonymize.

+#### Step 1 — Create the resolver class

 #### Example: direct `facebook_id` column on `users`